veyon/docs/admin/access-control-rules.rst

 No user logged on
     This condition determines how a computer can be accessed when no user is logged on.
 For easier computer administration, it can be helpful to always be able to access a computer when no user is logged on.

+Local computer is already being accessed
+    If this condition is activated, the rule takes effect if there is already at least one connection to the local Veyon Service.
+This can be used, for example, to prevent parallel access to a computer.

 Action
 ++++++